Need to talk? Call 1800 882 436.

 Key facts

-• Induction of labour is when your doctor or midwife starts the labour process artificially.
+• Induction of labour is when your doctor or midwife starts the labour process artificially, with your consent.

-• You may be offered an induction of labour if there is a risk to your or your baby's health.
+• You may be offered induction if staying pregnant is riskier for you or your baby's health.

-• There are different ways to induce labour.
+• There are different ways to induce labour, and your health team will discuss the options with you.

 What is induction of labour?

-Labour normally starts naturally any time between 37 and 42 weeks of pregnancy.
+Labour normally starts naturally between 37 and 42 weeks of pregnancy.

 During labour:

-In an induction of labour (induced labour) these labour processes are started artificially.
-It might involve:
+In an induction of labour (induced labour), these processes are started by a member of your healthcare team.
+There are different ways to induce labour.
+Induction might involve:

 • breaking your waters